Anjanaachandran/Anjanaachandran/README.md

 I'm a passionate **DevOps Engineer** with a strong foundation in **Cloud, Automation, CI/CD, and Infrastructure as Code (IaC)**.
 With a background in **Network Engineering (CCNA)**, I bring a unique blend of **DevOps and Networking expertise** — bridging systems, networks, and automation to build reliable and scalable environments.

-💡 I love solving real-world infrastructure challenges through **automation, containerization, and cloud-native tools**.
+💡 I love solving real-world infrastructure challenges through **automation, containerization and cloud-native tools**.
-🌱 Currently exploring **Kubernetes, Terraform, and AWS advanced architectures**.
+🌱 Currently exploring **Docker, Kubernetes, Terraform, Jenkins and AWS advanced architectures**.
 💬 Ask me about **DevOps pipelines, Linux, cloud deployment, or networking fundamentals**.

 ---